telerik/xaml-docs/controls/touchmanager/touch-modes.md

 ---

 # Touch Modes
+<<Comment: For better SEO, add the word TouchManager to the title, description and H1.>>
 __TouchManager__ allows you to control the touch mode of the UIElement in the visual tree.
 You can do this using the __TouchMode__ attached property of the manager.

 >important The __IsTouchHitTestVisible__ and __ShouldLockTouch__ properties of TouchManager are __obsolete__ and __replaced__ by the __TouchMode__ property.